• Skip to primary navigation

 • Preheat oven to 350º.
 Line a 9 x 13 pan with parchment paper.

-• Chop apricots and add to saucepan, turn off the heat.
+• Add the cooked apricots back to the saucepan and turn off the heat.

 • In the bowl of an electric mixer, combine butter and 1 cup sugar and beat until fluffy, about 2 minutes.
 In a separate bowl, whisk together four, soda and salt.
 Add to butter mixture and mix until combined.
 Add toasted coconut and pecans.